-Synonyms of Asparagus densiflorus (4) (Updated on 1-7-21): Asparagopsis densiflora Kunth, Asparagus myriocladus Baker, Asparagus sprengeri Regel, Protasparagus densiflorus (Kunth) Oberm.
+Synonyms of Asparagus densiflorus (4) (Updated on 10-8-21 from Plants of the World Online: Asparagopsis densiflora Kunth, Asparagus myriocladus Baker, Asparagus sprengeri Regel, Protasparagus densiflorus (Kunth) Oberm.

 Asparagus densiflorus (Kunth) Jessop is the correct and accepted name for this species.
 It was named as such by John Peter Jessop in Bothalia in 1966.
 It was first named Asparagopsis densiflorus by Karl (Carl) Sigismund Kunth in Enumeratio Plantarum Omnium Hucusque Cognitarum in 1850.